The 6th Day: Plot

 Weir explains that the blood and vision tests Adam underwent scanned his DNA and memories — captured as a “syncording” — in the event he needed to be cloned.
 He reveals Drucker was secretly cloned after dying years earlier to maintain control of his fortune, as clones have no legal rights.
-Believing both Adam and Hank were killed alongside Drucker, Weir cloned them to return to their lives and cover up Drucker’s murder and second cloning.
-Weir gives Adam the syncording proving Drucker has been cloned, warning that he may go after Adam’s clone and family.
+Believing both Adam and Hank were killed alongside Drucker, Weir cloned them to return to their lives and cover up Drucker's murder and second cloning.
+Weir gives Adam the syncording proving Drucker has been cloned, warning that he may go after Adam's clone and family.

-Adam races to Clara’s school recital, where Talia and Vincent have already abducted his wife and daughter.
-Coming face-to-face with his own clone, Adam reveals their situation, and agrees to deliver the incriminating syncording to Drucker in exchange for his family.
+Adam races to Clara's school recital, where Talia and Vincent have already abducted his wife and daughter.
+Coming face-to-face with his own clone, Adam reveals their situation and agrees to deliver the incriminating syncording to Drucker in exchange for his family.
 Weir confronts Drucker, who engineered the clones, including Katherine, with shortened lifespans as an insurance policy against betrayal.
 Drucker kills Weir, promising to resurrect him and Katherine as clones.

-Sending a decoy helicopter to be destroyed, Adam lands on Drucker’s helipad and wreaks havoc until he is captured.
+Sending a decoy helicopter to be destroyed, Adam lands on Drucker's helipad and wreaks havoc until he is captured.
 Drucker reveals that Adam is actually the clone, proven by a marking inside his eyelid, but realizes the real Adam has also infiltrated the building.
-While the original Adam rescues his family, his clone fights off Drucker’s agents.
+While the original Adam rescues his family, his clone fights off Drucker's agents, hanging Talia and drowning Marshall while Drucker himself kills Wiley for accidentally shooting him.
 They are finally killed, and a mortally wounded Drucker clones himself again, but the malfunctioning equipment creates a deformed, incomplete body.
-Adam and his clone escape in the helicopter with his family, destroying the facility and all its syncordings as Drucker falls to his death.
+Adam and his clone escape in the helicopter with his family, destroying the facility and all its syncordings as Drucker's newest clone falls to his death.

 The real Adam arranges for his clone, who is discovered to not have a shortened lifespan like the other clones, to start a new life in Argentina, running a satellite office of their charter business.
 As a parting gift, the clone gives the family Hank's RePet cat, and the real Adam gives his clone a flying send-off.